anshvijay28/ML_project/index.md

 ```
 ![Linkage Matrix](pictures/linkage_matrix.png)

 We see the spike happens around merge step ~160.
 After some interpolation of the cluster indices the linkage matrix assigns, we determine the optimal number of clusters is 2.
-Additionally, we can inspect the dendrogram and see tha there are 3 main colors.
+Additionally, we can inspect the dendrogram and see that there are 3 main colors.
 Subtracting 1 from 3, we get 2 clusters (we subtract 1 because of the top blue connection).

-## Cluster assignment
+### Cluster assignment
 After determining the number of clusters the cluster assignment is trivial.
 We simply use the AgglomerativeClustering class.

 ```